substantial/updeep/README.md

 > Easily update nested frozen objects and arrays in a declarative and immutable
 > manner.

 ## About

-**NOTE: Before updeep is 1.0, method names or semantics may change without a major version bump, but only if really necessary.**

-Updating deeply nested objects/arrays is a bit of a pain. updeep makes it painless by allowing you to declare the updates you would like to make and it will take care of the rest.
+updeep makes updating deeply nested objects/arrays painless by allowing you to declare the updates you would like to make and it will take care of the rest.
 It will recursively return the same instance if no changes have been made, making it ideal for using reference equality checks to detect changes (like [PureRenderMixin]).
-Because of this, everything returned by updeep is frozen.

-updeep requires [lodash], but works very well with [lodash-fp] or [Ramda].
-As a matter of fact, many of the helpers functions are [curried][currying] [lodash] functions with their parameters reversed (as [lodash-fp] do).
+Because of this, everything returned by updeep is frozen.  updeep requires [lodash], but works very well with [lodash-fp] or [Ramda].
+As a matter of fact, many of the helpers functions are [curried][currying] [lodash] functions with their parameters reversed (like [lodash-fp]).

-Note that the parameters may be backwards from what you are used to. updeep supports [partial application][currying], so the parameter order is:
+Note that the parameters may be backwards from what you may be used to. updeep supports [partial application][currying], so the parameter order is:
 `updeep(updates, object)`.

 ## API and Examples

+**NOTE: Before updeep is 1.0, method names or semantics may change with a minor version bump.**

 ### Full example
 ```js